umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * Related Links
 * Member Picker

-Depending on whether you tried to fix problem with those Data Types you will need to fix them after you upgrade to 7.6.3.
+Depending on whether you tried to fix the problem with those Data Types, you will need to fix them after you upgrade to 7.6.3.

 ### Property Value Converters (PVC)